RobotComponents/RobotComponents/README.md

 Robot Components is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with RobotComponents; If not, see <http://www.gnu.org/licenses/>.
+You should have received a copy of the GNU General Public License along with Robot Components; If not, see <http://www.gnu.org/licenses/>.

 @license GPL-3.0 <https://www.gnu.org/licenses/gpl.html>